foreverbell/verified/README.md

 # verified

-Gems of verified things.
+Gems of verified things for educational purpose.

-For educational purpose.
+Known to compile under Coq `8.6`.